kstrauch94/Elevator-Visualizer/EXAMPLES.md

 $ python Elevator.py
 ```

 This pops up 2 windows.
-One contains 4 labeled buttons and one contains the visualization of the instance.
+One contains 5 labeled buttons and one contains the visualization of the instance.
 It has 1 elevator shaft with the elevator(red square) currently sitting in the 3rd floor.
-Pressing the next action button moves the elevator and updates the stat display on the left side.
+Pressing the next action button moves the elevator.
 After clicking the button a couple times, the square will eventually turn green.
 This means that a "serve" action was executed.

 Running the command
 ```